 Which other essential oils can help with cognitive function?

 Relieving respiratory problems

 You can apply the oil to your neck, chest, or back.
-However, be sure to apply only a few drops of pure lavender oil, or you can also dilute it with carrier oil to avoid skin irritation.
+However, be sure to apply only a few drops of pure lavender oil, though it's best to dilute it with a carrier oil to avoid skin irritation.
 You can also diffuse or vaporize the oil, or add a some drops to a tub of hot water so you can inhale the steam.

 Relieving body pains